seanpitman/comap-problemC/README.md

-# Opioid Epidemic Modeling
-# for COMAP MCM 2019 Problem C
+# Opioid Epidemic Modeling for COMAP MCM 2019
 Our team constructs a model based on the SIR model for epidemics to ex- plain the trends of opioid use in Ohio, Kentucky, West Virginia, Virginia, and Pennsylvania.
 This model - the SIRI model - is a system of three linear ordinary